 You uploaded a TestFlight build for external testers four days ago.
 Internal testers can install it immediately, but external testers see “This build is not yet available.”
-App Store Connect’s TestFlight tab shows the build under your group with status Waiting for Review.
-Your last few Beta reviews cleared in 24 hours; this one’s at 96.
+In App Store Connect, the build under your external group shows status Waiting for Review.
+Your last few reviews cleared in under a day; this one’s at 96 hours.
 No reviewer message, no rejection, no email — just silence.
-You start questioning whether you should re-upload, contact support, or just wait.
+You’re wondering whether to re-upload, contact Apple, or just wait.

 Common causes